 How can you tell if you have two deferred processing tasks running at the same time?

 First of all, you can go to all the desktops and make sure there is only one deferred processing task running in your whole organization.

 If this is not practical due to the fact that you are working remotely or if you don't have access to all the desktops in the office, you could go to the Elliott Server's Console (the PSQL server), and bring up Server Manager by right clicking on "My Computer" and choosing "Manage."
 Then go to Roles -> File Services -> Share and Storage Management, and choose "Manage Open Files..."
 Be aware that the above procedure applies to the Windows 2008 Server.
 For a different server OS, the procedure may be different to bring up the "Manage Open Files..." window.

 In the "Manage Open Files" window, scroll to the folder where you have Elliott installed.
 For Elliott V7, find the EL700DP.EXE in the Elliott root folder.
 For Elliott V8, find the EL800DP.EXE in the Elliott Bin folder.
-See sample screen below:
+See the sample screen below:

 As shown in this sample screen, you can see that the user ADMIN is running from two computers.
-Go to the machine that should not be running the Defer Processing task and close it accordingly.
+Go to the machine that should not be running the Deferred Processing task and close it accordingly.